a11y-spec/A-Discord-Token-Stealer-/README.md

    ```sh
    pip install -r requirements.txt
    ```
-3. Run checker.py also you need to enable discord developer mode for copying the User ID.
+3. Run worker.py also you need to enable discord developer mode for copying the User ID.
+4. skiddder.py is the code for running TK Window.

+###Don't call me Skidder because you are Skidder too.